joedefen/vappman/README.md

 # vappman
 `vappman` presents a visual (curses) interface to `appman`.

 Why use `vappman`?
-Browse 1900+ apps interactively with mouse/keyboard, filter by keywords or regex to rapidly find apps, and see installed vs. available at a glance.
-No CLI option memorization required because context-sensitive keys guide you through the life cycle of your AppImages including installing, updating, and removing.
+Browse 2000+ apps interactively with mouse/keyboard, filter by keywords or regex to rapidly find apps, and see installed vs. available at a glance.
+CLI option memorization is not required because context-sensitive keys guide you through the life cycle of your AppImages including installing, updating, and removing.

 * Install `vappman` using `pipx install vappman`, or however you do so.
-* Prerequisites: install [ivan-hc/AppMan: AppImage package manager to install, update (for real) and manage ALL of them locally thanks to "AM", the ever-growing AUR-inspired database listing (for now) 1900+ portable apps and programs for GNU/Linux.
-Manage your AppImages with the ease of APT and the power of PacMan.](https://github.com/ivan-hc/AppMan) and all of its prerequisites.
+* Prerequisites: install [ivan-hc/AppMan: AppImage package manager to install, update (for real) and manage ALL of them](https://github.com/ivan-hc/AppMan) and all of its prerequisites.

 NOTE: `vappman` covers many capabilities of appman:
 * implicitly, (-f) files (or show installed), (-l) list available apps, and (-q) search the app list
 * (-i) installing uninstalled apps
 * (-r) removing installed apps
 * (-b) backup / (-o) overwrite of installed apps
 * (-a) about (i.e., more info) for all apps
 * (-c) clean to remove unneeded files and directories
-* (-u) update installed apps; and `vappman` uses "U" for update all installed apps
+* (-u) update installed apps; and `vappman` offers:
+  *  `U` to update all installed apps
+  *  `R` to reinstall all apps with altered install scripts since last install

 But it does NOT cover:
 * (-d) download install script